Salt Lake City

 Airport Trail

 This 2.8 mile trail provides a bicycle and pedestrian connection along the south side of the airport from North Temple at 2500 West to the International Center.
 Trail hours are restricted.
 If you plan to bicycle to the Airport, access to the Terminal is available by continuing north along 3700 West, a road that mostly serves local commercial traffic to air freight carriers.
 Bicycle access to the airport is also available by taking your bike on the UTA Green Line train.
-More information including map.
+Get more information and a map here.

 McClelland Trail